GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

                   defaults=defaults)
 ```

-(Note that passing single parameters as flags is presently not yet implemented in the command line interface)

-Note that providing a new setting will override the default (hardcoded) value for all the faults at the same time.
+Providing a new setting will override the default (hardcoded) value for all the faults at the same time.
 To provide fault specific parametrisation, it is possible to:

 1. Manually modify the geojson by adding the key-value pair to the specific fault item